Connect with us

 “I just don’t think having statues that represent the Confederacy is a correct representation of who Mississippi is,” Johnson said.
 “And I just think it’s time for change.”

-Each U.S. state is to place two statues of people “illustrious for their historic renown” or “distinguished civil or military services,” after Congress passed a federal in the mid-nineteenth century establishing the national collection.
+Each U.S. state is allowed to place two statues of people “illustrious for their historic renown” or “distinguished civil or military services,” after Congress passed a federal law in the mid-nineteenth century establishing the national collection.

 Around 3 to 5 million people pass through the collection in the Capitol each year, according to the Architect of the Capitol’s website, to glance at who are supposed to be the country’s most reputable figures.